liamchampkin/liamchampkin/content/notes/inspiration-4.md

 Here's a collection of articles and websites I've found interesting over the last few weeks.
 Quite a bit a bit of accessibility and ChatGPT in this one...

 ## Workplace meetings
-Interesting Twitter thread on workplace meetings.
-Inclusivity in the workplace can lead to managers inviting more people than necessary to meetings, which could potentially impact the quality of outcomes. https://twitter.com/andybudd/status/1614584319007424512
+An interesting Twitter thread on workplace meetings.
+Andy Budd has the opinion that inclusivity in the workplace can lead to managers inviting more people than necessary to meetings, which could potentially impact the quality of outcomes. https://twitter.com/andybudd/status/1614584319007424512

 ## VS Code trick